 by Julia Paulus (referencing Judy Ryan and LifeWork Systems) SBM, March 2010

 Getting fired is obviously difficult for an employee.
-But firing someone is also hard for owners and managers – probably one of the hardest things they ever have to do.
+But terminations are also hard for owners and managers – probably one of the hardest things they ever have to do.
 This is especially true in small businesses, where the owners know their employees well.

 Judy Ryan, owner of LifeWork Systems, says it’s important to communicate effectively during the termination, which can keep the process calmer.